Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ConfigureTSSuperAdmin.md

 * Select System Settings

 ### General Settings
 The general settings page defines the TeamServer URL for both browsing and RESTful requests.
-In addition, if an administrator would like to integrate with [Contrast Hub](https://hub.contrastsecurity.com) for updates of libraries and CVS, the option to "Try Hub" can be selected.
+In addition, if an administrator would like to integrate with [Contrast Hub](https://hub.contrastsecurity.com) for updates of libraries and CVE's, the option to "Try Hub" can be selected.
 Any change to this value will require a system restart.

 ### Authentication
 TeamServer supports three [authentications providers](admin_tsconfig.html#user):